Skip to main content

 The MQM Error Hierarchy

-The Multidimensional Quality Metrics (MQM) framework, now formalized in ISO 5060:2024, organizes errors into a hierarchical taxonomy.
-The top-level categories are:
+The Multidimensional Quality Metrics (MQM) framework, now formalized in ISO 5060:2024, organizes errors into a hierarchy.
+The top-level categories:

 MQM Error Hierarchy ├── Accuracy ├── Fluency ├── Terminology ├── Style ├── Locale Convention ├── Verity └── Design